 How Can I Participate?

-After researching community need, identifying opportunities to leverage funding, and educating donors about how Impact Investing works, we have established four fund opportunities for donors of The San Diego Foundation:
+After researching community need, identifying opportunities to leverage funding, and educating donors about how Impact Investing works, we have established opportunities for donors of The San Diego Foundation through:

 A revolving loan fund will primarily focus on taking out high interest rate loans to reduce debt service for impactful nonprofit organizations serving community needs.
 Interest rates are expected to be below 3%.
 Returns will be reinvested in the Fund.

 As we source, diligence, and select various opportunities, donors have the opportunity to invest alongside The San Diego Foundation on potentially favorable terms and with the return of capital to your DAF for new impact investing opportunities.

 Is there a minimum amount to contribute to a fund?

 We are seeking investments of $100,000 or more to ultimately raise fund balances between $5 million to $10 million.

 Will investors vote on how the funds are deployed?